ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

    - YOUR-FRONTEGG-HOST-URL: The value of the **Domain name** from the **Env settings** > **Domains** tab.
    - TOKEN: The token you copied before.

-1. Copy the response and save it as the `idp_metadata.xml` file localy on your desktop.
+1. Copy the response and save it as the `idp_metadata.xml` file locally on your desktop.
    **Note**: The response starts with `<EntityDescriptor` and ends with `</EntityDescriptor>`.
 Anything different may be an error.